1,2-Cyclohexane dicarboxylic acid diisononyl ester: Possible health effects

 The Swedish IVL Environmental Research Institute and researches from the Department of Environmental Science and Analytical Chemistry of Stockholm University recommend that "children's exposure to DINCH should be investigated in more detail and exposure to the general population should be closely monitored" as DINCH is used as an alternative plasticizer in e.g. children's toys.

 The Chronic Hazard Advisory Panel of the U.S. Consumer Product Safety Commission "strongly encourages the appropriate U.S. agencies to obtain the necessary toxicological and exposure data to assess any potential risk from DINX" because of "lack of publicly available information".

 A French group from the University of Clermont-Ferrand noted that clinical data and data regarding the migration from Medical Devices would be rare.
 The Project was funded by the French Agency for the Safety of Health Products (ANSM).
 It remains unclear why this Research Group was not able to identify the published human biomonitoring data which give a perfect overview on population exposure of alternative plasticizers (e.g. DINCH/DINX) and their metabolites.

 A report by the Danish Ministry of the Environment states that the available data for DINCH do not indicate a need for further investigations.
 Further, the conclusion is that 3 of the evaluated plasticizers, namely the substances COMGHA, DEHT and DINCH may be seen as the most promising alternatives, as these substances have an extended data set (complying to Annex X data requirements, i.e. a two-generation reproduction study) without indicating specific concern for reproductive toxicity or endocrine activity.

 Toxicogenomic screening showed that 648 genes were significantly changed after 48 hours exposure to DINCH suggesting that "DINCH is biologically active".

+A 2022 Canadian study indicated DEHP and DINCH have similar influence on rat mammary glands.